theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 ### Transcript quantification

-Transcript quantification is the process of counting the hits of the sequenced transcripts against the gene sequences.
-These counted hits eventually make it into the count table.
+Transcript quantification is the process of converting the raw data into an table of estimated transcript counts per gene per sample (for bulk-sequencing) or per cell (for single-cell sequencing).
 More details on this computational process will be described in the next chapter.

 There are two major approaches to transcript quantification: full-length and tag-based.
 Full-length protocols try to cover the whole transcript uniformly with sequencing reads, whereas tag-based protocols only capture the 5' or 3' ends.
 The transcript quantification method has strong implications on the captured genes, and analysts must therefore be aware of the used quantification process.
 Full-length sequencing is restricted to plate-based protocols (see below) and the library preparation is comparable to bulk RNA-seq sequencing approaches.
 An even coverage of transcripts is not always achieved with full-length protocols and therefore specific regions across the gene body may still be biased.
 A major advantage of full-length protocols is that they allow for the detection of splice variants.

 Tag-based protocols only sequence the 3' or 5' ends of the transcripts.
 This comes at the cost of not (necessarily) covering the full gene length, making it difficult to unambiguously align reads to a transcript and distinguishing between different isoforms{cite}`Archer2016`.
 However, it allows for the usage of unique molecular identifiers (UMIs), which are useful to resolve biases in the transcript amplification process.

 The transcript amplification process is a critical step in any RNA-seq sequencing run, to ensure that the transcripts are abundant enough for quality control and sequencing.
 During this process, which is typically conducted with polymerase chain reaction (PCR), copies are made from identical fragments of the original molecule.
 Since the copies and the original molecules are indistinguishable, determining the original number of molecules in samples becomes challenging.
 The usage of UMIs is a common solution to quantify the original, non-duplicated molecules.

-The UMIs serve as molecular barcodes and are also sometimes referred to as random barcodes.
+UMIs serve as molecular barcodes and are also sometimes referred to as random barcodes.
 These ‘barcodes’ consist of short random nucleotide sequences that are added to every molecule in the sample as a unique tag.
 UMIs must be added during library generation before the amplification step.
 The ability to accurately identify PCR duplicates is important for downstream analysis to rule out - or be aware of amplification biases{cite}`Aird2011`.

 Amplification bias is a term for the RNA/cDNA sequences which are preferentially amplified and will therefore be sequenced more often, resulting in higher counts.
 It can have a detrimental effect on any gene expression analysis, because the not-very-active genes may suddenly appear to be highly expressed.
 This is especially true for sequences which are amplified at a later stage of the PCR step, where the error rate may already be comparably higher than earlier PCR stages.
 Although it is computationally possible to detect and remove such sequences by removing reads with identical alignment coordinates, it is generally advised to always design the experiment with UMIs, if possible.
-The usage of UMIs further allows for normalization of gene counts to be performed without a loss of accuracy{cite}`Kivioja2012`.
+The usage of UMIs further allows for normalization of gene counts without a loss of accuracy{cite}`Kivioja2012`.

 ADD A FIGURE HERE.

 ### Single-cell sequencing protocols

-Currently, three types of single-cell sequencing protocols exist, which are grouped primarily by their cell isolation protocols: Microfluidic device-based strategies where cells are encapsulated into hydrogel droplets; well plate based protocols where cells are physically separated into wells; and finally, the commercial Fluidigm C1 microfluidic chip based solution which loads and separates cells into small reaction chambers.
+Currently, three types of single-cell sequencing protocols exist, which are grouped primarily by their cell isolation protocols:

+- microfluidic device-based strategies where cells are encapsulated into hydrogel droplets
+- well plate based protocols where cells are physically separated into wells, and
+- the commercial Fluidigm C1 microfluidic chip based solution which loads and separates cells into small reaction chambers.

 These three approaches differ in their ability to recover transcripts, the number of sequenced cells, and many other aspects.
 In the following subsections, we will briefly discuss how they work, their strengths and weaknesses, and possible biases that data analysts should be aware of regarding the respective protocols.

 #### Microfluidic device based protocols

 Microfluidic device based single-cell strategies trap cells inside hydrogel droplets allowing for compartmentalisation into single-cell reaction chambers.
 The most widely used protocols inDrop{cite}`Klein2015`, Drop-seq{cite}`exp:Macosko2015` and the commercially available 10x Genomics Chromium{cite}`exp:Zheng2017` are able to generate such droplets several thousand times per second.
 This massively parallel process generates very high numbers of droplets for a relatively low cost.

 Although all three protocols differ in details, nanoliter-sized droplets containing encapsulated cells are always designed to capture beads and cells simultaneously.
-The encapsulation process is conducted with specialized microbeads with on-bead primers containing a PCR handle, a cell barcode and a 4-8b bp-long unique molecular identifier (UMI - see below) and a poly-T tail.
+The encapsulation process is conducted with specialized microbeads with on-bead primers containing a PCR handle, a cell barcode and a 4-8b bp-long unique molecular identifier (UMI - see below) and a poly-T tail (or in the case of a 5' kit, there will be a poly-T primer.).
 Upon lysis the cell's mRNA is instantaneously released and captured by the barcoded oligonucleotides that are attached on the beads.
 Next, the droplets are collected and broken to release single-cell transcriptomes attached to microparticles (STAMPs).
 This is followed by PCR and reverse transcription to capture and amplify the transcripts.
 Finally, tagmentation takes place where the transcripts are randomly cut and sequencing adaptors get attached.
 This process results in sequencing libraries that are ready for sequencing as described above.
 In microfluidic based protocols only about 10% of the transcripts of the cell are recovered{cite}`Islam2014`.
 Notably, this low sequencing is sufficient for robust identification of cell types.

 All three microfluidic device-based methods result in characteristic biases.
 The material of the used beads differs between the protocols.
 Drop-seq uses brittle resin for the beads and therefore the beads are encapsulated with a Poisson distribution, whereas the InDrop and 10X Genomics beads are deformable resulting in bead occupancies of over 80%{cite}`Zhang2019`.

 Moreover, capture efficiency is likely influenced by the use of surface-tethered primers in Drop-Seq.
 InDrop uses primers which are released with photocleavage and 10X genomics dissolves the beads.
 This disparity also affects the location of the reverse transcription process.
 In Drop-seq, reverse transcription occurs after the beads are released from the droplets, while reverse transcription takes place inside the droplets for the InDrop and 10X genomics protocols{cite}`Zhang2019`.

 A comparison from Zhang et al. in 2019 uncovered that inDrop and Drop-seq are outperformed by 10X Genomics with respect to bead quality, as the cell barcodes in the former two systems contained obvious mismatches.
 Moreover, the proportion of reads originating from valid barcodes was 75% for 10X Genomics, compared to only 25% for InDrop and 30% for Drop-seq.